The work

 The gap between what a client describes and what they need is rarely dishonesty.
 It's the natural result of someone trying to articulate a problem they haven't fully solved yet.
 Learning to hear what wasn't being said became as important as executing on what was.

-Working that closely with organizations created a different kind of accountability.
+Those decades-long relationships created a different kind of accountability.
 Success wasn't measured by launching a project.
 It was measured by whether the work continued to serve its purpose long after delivery.

 The technologies changed.
 The scale changed.
 The underlying challenge of translating intent into outcomes did not.